-Instead of discarding or wasting game meat harvested through nuisance or crop damage licenses and surplus harvests, donation programs have developed across the country with the objective of distributing the surplus meat onto the tables of those in need.
-These programs help to maintain the historical role of hunters as food providers and ensure game meat is not wasted.
+Instead of discarding or wasting legally harvested game meat or surpluses of meat harvested through nuisance or crop damage licenses, donation programs have developed across the country with the objective of turning the meat into meals for those in need.
+Many hunters who wish to donate individual animals they harvest through regulated hunting participate in these programs every year, which helps to maintain the historical role of hunters as food providers and ensure game meat is not wasted.

 Points of Interest